abruzzi/moko/README.md

 ...
 ```

 when arriving request is matching `/users/\\d+`(regular expression here matches an number as ID), the response will be returned, in `json` format, with data stored in `resources/users.json`.

-Of cource, the schema of the content of `resources/users.json` is defined in `moko.rb`.
+And the schema of the content of `resources/users.json` is defined in `moko.up`.

-Pretty simple!
+Pretty simple, right!

 #### What's next

 Maybe we can add `namespace` or nested resources to `moko`, or we can make the data make more sense.
 Any suggestions are more than welcomed.